PoojaChinu/meet/README.md

 ### Scenario 1 User has clicked to expand show more details of the event

-**Given**: User has decided to click on an event to see more details of an event.
+**Given**: User has decided to click on an event to see more details of an event

 **When**: User clicks on the button

-**Then**: The user is able to see more details about an event.
+**Then**: The event element is expanded and details about the event are visible

 ### Feature 3: Specify Number of Events